-1. A reconstruction or alteration of the size, shape or façade of a historic property, including relocation of any doors or windows or removal or alteration of architectural features, details or elements:
+- 1. A reconstruction or alteration of the size, shape or façade of a historic property, including relocation of any doors or windows or removal or alteration of architectural features, details or elements:

-- purposes; - 4.
+- 3. Commencement of excavation for construction 2.
+Shall have charge, care, or control of any property purposes; as owner, executor, executrix, administrator, trustee, - 4.
 A change in the location or advertising visible from the public right of way; - 5.
 The erection, alteration, restoration or removal of any building or other structure within a historic property or district, including walls, fences, steps and pavements or other appurtenant features; or - 6.
 Any exterior work that must be permitted by the city's building department.